-- Watch a participant using their current programming tools. - Where do they struggle or get frustrated? - Where do they do things you'd do differently? - Where do they have to hop out of their programming environment and look elsewhere or use an extra tool? - Where do they have an established workaround for a given issue? - Give a participant a new programming tool, then look for the same questions. - Give a participant similar tasks with multiple programming tools, same questions. - Attend meetings with participants. - I know, I know, boring.
+- Watch a participant using their current programming tools. - Where do they struggle or get frustrated? - Where do they do things you'd do differently? - Where do they have to hop out of their programming environment and look elsewhere or use an extra tool? - Where do they have an established workaround for a given issue? - Give a participant a new programming tool, then look for the same questions.
+(Especially for looking for learnability needs!
+Not usually a good fit for other need finding goals.) - Give a participant similar tasks with multiple programming tools, same questions. - Attend meetings with participants. - I know, I know, boring.
 But... - What concepts, information, data do they pull to mind, express, or draw easily?
 Which are hard? - What goals do they express that they haven't tackled yet.
 Why? - Especially useful for working with non-programmers